awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

 .. container:: option

    Email & Password
       #.
-Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`__ and choose the feature's tile.
+Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub console <https://console.aws.amazon.com/mobilehub>`__ and choose the :guilabel:`User Sign-in` tile.

-      #. **Configure Email and Password sign-in**: Choose the feature and then select sign-in policies including: allowed login methods; multi-factor authentication; and password requirements and then choose :guilabel:`Create user pool`.
+      #.
+Configure **Email and Password sign-in**: Choose the feature and then select sign-in policies including: allowed login methods; multi-factor authentication; and password requirements and then choose :guilabel:`Create user pool`.

          .. image:: images/add-aws-mobile-sdk-email-and-password.png

       #.
-When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner.
+When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner at the top.

           .. image:: images/updated-cloud-config.png

       #.
-On the project detail page, for each app that will use the updates to your backend configuration, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.
-If any apps in the project have not completed those steps the reminder banner and flashing button for those apps will remain in place.
+On the project detail page, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.

+         If your project contains apps for more than one platform, any that need to complete those steps will also display a flashing :guilabel:`Integrate` button.
+The reminder banner will remain in place until you have taken steps to update the configuration of each app in the project.

           .. image:: images/updated-cloud-config2.png
              :scale: 25

       #.
-Follow the :ref:`next steps <set-up-email-and-password>` to connect to your backend from your app.
+Follow the :ref:`Set up Email & Password Login <set-up-email-and-password>` steps to connect to your backend from your app.

    Facebook
       #.
-Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`__ and choose the feature's tile.
+Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub console <https://console.aws.amazon.com/mobilehub>`__ and choose the :guilabel:`User Sign-in` tile.

       #. **Configure Facebook sign-in**: Choose the feature and then type your Facebook App ID and then choose :guilabel:`Enable Facebook login`.
 To retrieve or create your Facebook App ID, see `Setting Up Facebook Authentication. <http://docs.aws.amazon.com/aws-mobile/latest/developerguide/auth-facebook-setup.html>`__.

          .. image:: images/add-aws-mobile-sdk-facebook.png

       #.
-When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner.
+When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner at the top.

           .. image:: images/updated-cloud-config.png

       #.
-On the project detail page, for each app that will use the updates to your backend configuration, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.
-If any apps in the project have not completed those steps the reminder banner and flashing button for those apps will remain in place.
+On the project detail page, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.

+         If your project contains apps for more than one platform, any that need to complete those steps will also display a flashing :guilabel:`Integrate` button.
+The reminder banner will remain in place until you have taken steps to update the configuration of each app in the project.

           .. image:: images/updated-cloud-config2.png
              :scale: 25

       #.
-Follow the :ref:`next steps <set-up-facebook>` to connect to your backend from your app..
+Follow the :ref:`Set Up Facebook Login <set-up-facebook>` steps to connect to your backend from your app..

    Google
       #.
-Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`__ and choose the feature's tile.
+Enable :guilabel:`User Sign-in`: Open your project in `Mobile Hub console <https://console.aws.amazon.com/mobilehub>`__ and choose the :guilabel:`User Sign-in` tile.

-      #. **Configure Google sign-in**: Choose the feature and then type in your Google Web App Client ID, and the Google Android or iOS Client ID (or both), and then choose Enable Google Sign-In.
+      #.
+Configure **Google sign-in**: Choose the feature and then type in your Google Web App Client ID, and the Google Android or iOS Client ID (or both), and then choose Enable Google Sign-In.
 To retrieve or create your Google Client IDs, see `Setting Up Google Authentication <http://docs.aws.amazon.com/aws-mobile/latest/developerguide/auth-google-setup.html>`__.

          .. image:: images/add-aws-mobile-sdk-google.png

       #.
-When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner.
+When you are done configuring providers, choose :guilabel:`Click here to return to project details page` in the blue banner at the top.

           .. image:: images/updated-cloud-config.png

       #.
-On the project detail page, for each app that will use the updates to your backend configuration, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.
-If any apps in the project have not completed those steps the reminder banner and flashing button for those apps will remain in place.
+On the project detail page, choose the flashing :guilabel:`Integrate` button, and then complete the steps that guide you to connect your backend.

+         If your project contains apps for more than one platform, any that need to complete those steps will also display a flashing :guilabel:`Integrate` button.
+The reminder banner will remain in place until you have taken steps to update the configuration of each app in the project.

           .. image:: images/updated-cloud-config2.png
              :scale: 25

       #.
-Follow the :ref:`next steps <set-up-google>` to connect to your backend from your app..
+Follow the :ref:`Set Up Google Login <set-up-google>` steps to connect to your backend from your app..

 .. _set-up-email-and-password: